dougsummerville/Bare-Metal-Raspberry-Pi-Pico-2/README.md

 This environment has not yet undergone significant testing but will be updated as bugs are disovered.

 # Accessing Hardware Registers
 Each peripheral (e.g. UART) and CPU subsystem (e.g. PLL) has an include file (e.g. rp2350/pll.h) that can be included to use the register definitions and field macros.
-The register block for a peripheral is overlayed with a struct pointer with the same name as the peripheral.
-To access a register, use struct pointer notation.
-For example, the RP2350 datasheet shows pll_sys has a cs register;this would be accessed using pll_sys->cs.
-To use the atomic versions of the registers, prepend set_, clr_, or xor to the register name.
+The register block for a peripheral is overlayed with a struct with the same name as the peripheral.
+To access a register, use peripheral.regster notation.
+For example, the RP2350 datasheet shows pll_sys has a cs register;this would be accessed using pll_sys.cs.
+To use the atomic versions of the registers, prepend set_, clr_, or xor to the register name (e.g. pll_sys.clr_cs).
 The included example LED driver should make this clear.

 # Included Examples
  A sample C program to flash the LED on the Pico 2 is provided in the src directory.
 To make the UF2, run the command